 HOMELESS / HOUSING OPPORTUNITIES

-Isaiah 58 team members prepare and serve meals for approximately 200 homeless and working poor in downtown Seattle on the second Thursday of each month, and occasionally serve meals to Tent City dwellers and emergency shelter refugees.
-Isaiah 58 welcomes individuals, friends, families, small groups of Sunday School classes who want to help the homeless.
-Contact Bob Hernacki email@example.com or Steve Houchin firstname.lastname@example.org .
-You can also obtain more info at the Isaiah 58 web page.
+Isaiah 58 team members prepare and serve meals for approximately 200 homeless and working poor in downtown Seattle on the second Thursday evening of each month, occasionally serve meals to Tent City dwellers and emergency shelter refugees, and collects and distributes warm clothes and blankets during winter months.
+Isaiah 58 welcomes individuals, friends, families, and small groups who want to help the homeless.

 Camp Unity Eastside (CUE)